sonic-net/DASH/documentation/private-link-service/private-link-redirect-map.md

 1. One table entry is matched.
 If the entry attribute ACTION is `skip_mapping`, the operation in this stage will be skipped, otherwise goes to the next.

-1. The entry attribute ACTION must be `map_to_private_link_service`, it starts to do PL redirect map with the entry attr info and the cached service rewrite info.
+1. The entry attribute ACTION must be `map_to_private_link_service`, it starts to do PL redirect map with the entry attr info and the cached CA-PA entry attributes OVERLAY_SIP/DIP.
 Assume the matched entry attributes are like below:

    | SAI field name | Type | Value |
    | --- | --- | --- |